bluepayment-plugin/autopay-payments/README-en.md

   or
 - displaying a single "Pay" button, which redirects to a dedicated Autopay page containing a list of all payment methods available to the payer.

-### During the test of the configuration data in the plugin, I receive the message "invalid service identifier and/or configuration key (hash)" - what should I do?

-1. A common error is incorrect access data entry.
-For example: entering data with a leading/trailing space, copying only part of the key instead of the entire key, entering values into the wrong fields.
-2. Ensure that the data is entered correctly.
-3. If you still receive the same message, contact us using this form.

 ### During the configuration of the plugin in the payment settings, instead of displaying a list of available payment methods, I receive the message "no available payment methods for this currency" - what should I do?

 For the currency you selected, there are no available payment methods.
 Contact us using [this form](https://developers.autopay.pl/kontakt) and ask the Autopay team to check the configuration of your account.